Momentum alignment and the optical valley Hall effect in low-dimensional Dirac materials: Conclusions

-The momentum alignment phenomenon in graphene is used to explain the giant enhancement of low-energy interband transitions in narrow-gap carbon nanotubes and armchair graphene nanoribbons.
-Away from the band-gap edge the matrix element of velocities for these transitions depend linearly on the electron momentum.
-However, the opening of the band gap, irrespective of the opening mechanism, results in a pronounced peak in the matrix element of velocity at the band gap edge.
-This peak has a universal value equal to the Fermi velocity of electrons in graphene.
-The peak in the matrix element of velocity which coincides with the van Hove singularity at the band gap edge makes the considered quasi-one-dimensional systems promising candidates for active elements in coherent THz radiation emitters.
+The momentum alignment phenomenon in graphene, which is the focus of this paper, allows a simple physical explanation of the giant enhancement and universality of the low-energy interband transitions in narrow-gap carbon nanotubes and armchair graphene nanoribbons.
+In the total absence of a band gap in these quasi-1D systems, optical transitions induced by light polarized along their axes are strictly forbidden in the conical approximation.
+Indeed, the selection rules in graphene dictate that the momentum of photoexcited carriers should align normal to the light polarization plane.
+The opening of the gap, either by curvature or edge effects, introduces an effective momentum normal to the structure's axis resulting in the universal value of the velocity matrix element with an amplitude equal to the Fermi velocity in graphene.
+Moving away from the band gap edge leads to a drastic reduction in the transition matrix element until it starts to increase with increasing frequency due to the trigonal warping effect.
+The peak in the matrix element of velocity, which coincides with the van Hove singularity at the band gap edge, makes the considered quasi-1D systems promising candidates for active elements in coherent THz radiation emitters.